 A demonstration of entity extraction in Amy.
 (Image source: Rakesh Chada/YouTube)

-“The Future of Work” in x.ai’s Vision
+“The Future of Work” and Automating Administration in x.ai’s Vision

 x’ai’s CEO and co-founder, Dennis Mortensen, has led the company through $44M worth of funding rounds with blue-chip investors such as Two Sigma Ventures and Firstmark.
 Meanwhile, x.ai has placed on CB Insights’ AI 100 and found mentions in platforms like The Financial Times and WIRED.
 Mortensen, a serial entrepreneur and data scientist originally from Denmark, claims that the idea for x.ai came from a long-term vision to “kill the inbox.”